timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 1. Start `Azure Data Studio`.
 1. In the `SERVERS` page, click `New Connection`.
 1. In the `Connection Details` dialog, navigate to `Connection type`, and select `PostgreSQL`.
-    Fill in the fields using the server name, user name, and password for your TimescaleDB instance.
+    Fill in the fields using the server name, database,user name, and password for your TimescaleDB instance.
 For more information about these settings, see [the connection details section][connection-details].